 "... he who speaks in a tongue does not speak to men but to God, for no one understands him; however, in the spirit he speaks mysteries".

-Thank your heavenly Father for fulfilling His Promise.
+Just thank the Father for fulfilling His Promise.
 Lift your hands and praise Him.

-Caution: If nothing seems to have happened, don't be disappointed and certainly don't be discouraged.
+Again: If nothing seems to have happened, don't be disappointed and certainly don't be discouraged.
 That's not unusual.
 Keep in mind what you have done.
 You have asked - therefore you have received.

 Leave the rest to the Lord.
 The "breakthrough" will happen, like a wonderful surprise.
 Until then, live life in thankful worship to Him.